abhishekarya1/Hash-Define-myNotes/content/java/misc.md

 System.out.println(identityHashMap.size());         // 3; would've been 2 if any other HashMap type
 ```

-**Usage**: it is used when we want to cache all objects based on their object reference, takes up a lot of storage but keeps record of all unique objects created.
+**Usage**: it is used when we want to cache all objects (base uniqueness on their object reference), takes up a lot of storage but keeps record of all unique objects created in the system.

 ### CopyOnWriteList
 No segment locking unlike `ConcurrentHashMap` but employs a diff strategy to achieve thread-safety.